ahmadajmi/CSS-Grid-Layout/README.md

 ## Source-Order Independence

-We can rearrange the layout of elements independent of their source order, so we can achive the desired layout in different screen size, orientation.
-This is very useful becuse we will separete the markup from CSS and change everything from CSS without editing HTML markup anymore.
+We can rearrange the layout of elements independent of their source order, so we can achieve the desired layout in different screen size, orientation.
+This is very useful because we will separate the markup from CSS and change everything from CSS without editing HTML markup anymore.

 In the preceding example, and for small screens we want to bring the messages section to be the first one, in another way we need to move it to the first column in the first row.